 'Appendix A - Strength of Memorized Secrets' provides three simple recommendations, applying them also to PINs and passphrases.

 NIST password guidelines describe composition rules, such as requiring a digit or symbol, but ultimately decide to focus on length, combined with complexity and randomness.

 Here’s the simple equation.
 Longer passwords are safer.
 But they are harder to use and harder to remember.
 We’ll address this later.

 If the password is too short, it can be susceptible to a brute force attack, where a computer, or malicious computer program, goes through every combination of characters of 8 digits, or more.
 The program may also go through the most common passwords, guessing in a handful of tries.

-According to NIST, “users should be encouraged to make their passwords as lengthy as they want, within reason.”
+According to the NIST password guidelines, “users should be encouraged to make their passwords as lengthy as they want, within reason.”

 At just 14 characters, random strings are extremely secure.